MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.SiteRecovery/v1.1.11/Remove-AzureRmSiteRecoveryRecoveryPlan.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmSiteRecoveryRecoveryPlan** cmdlet removes a site recovery plan from the current azure_2 Site Recovery.
+The **Remove-AzureRmSiteRecoveryRecoveryPlan** cmdlet removes a site recovery plan from the current Azure Site Recovery.

 ## EXAMPLES